hbctraining/variant_analysis/lessons/04_alignment_file_processing.md

 Now we are ready to submit our normal and tumor `Picard` processing scripts to the O2 cluster.
 However, we might have a problem.
 If you managed to go quickly into this lesson from the previous lesson, **your `bwa` alignment scripts may still be running and your SAM files are not complete yet!**

-First, we need to check the status of our `bwa` scripts and we can do this with the command:
+First, we need to check the status of our `bwa` scripts.
+We can do this with the command:

 ```
 squeue -u $USER